canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-streaming.md

 ## How to run Spark Streaming against Kafka

-A very interesting use case for Spark is structured streaming with Kafka.
+A very interesting use case for Apache Spark is structured streaming with Apache Kafka.

 To set it up and running, follow the instructions below.